traefik/traefik/docs/content/providers/file.md

 ### filename (_Optional_)

-Defines the path of a dedicated configuration file to use.
+Defines the path of the configuration file.

 ```toml
 [providers]